 A baccalaureate degree from an institution accredited by the Commission on Colleges of a Regional Accrediting Organization is required.
 College seniors are eligible to apply, provided they will receive the baccalaureate degree prior to the August starting date of the PA program.
 College seniors or recent college graduates may be at a disadvantage because they often have fewer months of patient care experience than other candidates.
-Less than 5 percent of accepted applicants in 2018 were college seniors.
+Approximately 7% of accepted applicants completed their degree within the last year.

 Those candidates who received their baccalaureate degrees from colleges and institutions outside of the United States must complete at least one year (30 semester hours) of additional undergraduate or graduate study at a U.S. college or university prior to application to the program.

 The Duke University Physician Assistant Program requires 8 prerequisite courses listed below.
 All prerequisite courses should have been taken no earlier than 10 years prior to application.